NVIDIAGameWorks/Falcor/docs/development/error-handling.md

 * Use asserts to check for logic errors in C++ code; errors that should never occur and are a result of programmer mistakes rather than runtime conditions.
 * Use `static_assert()` to check for logic errors at compile time if possible, for example, type checking of template arguments, or checking struct sizes.
 * Use `FALCOR_ASSERT()` to check for logic errors at runtime.
+* Use `FALCOR_ASSERT_EQ`, `FALCOR_ASSERT_NE`, `FALCOR_ASSERT_GE`, `FALCOR_ASSERT_GT`, `FALCOR_ASSERT_LE`, `FALCOR_ASSERT_LT` to do binary comparison between two values.
+These assert macros will print messages that not only show the tested condition but also the values that lead to failure.
 * Use asserts generously.
 Even trivially correct code might be affected by changes elsewhere.
-* Make a habit of running the application in Debug mode regularly to make sure that no asserts trigger.
+* Assertions are only enabled in Debug builds by default.
+Make a habit of running the application in Debug mode regularly to make sure that no asserts trigger.

 ## Exceptions